b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/suckerpunch_of_the_soft_v1_14102025.md

 ---

 Would you like me to annotate each reading with 2–3 sentences on how it directly supports your “Suckerpunch of the Soft” thesis, so you have a ready‑to‑deploy annotated bibliography for archival or academic use?

+I didn't realise the inherent ambiguity in the titular nomenclature: "soft" as actor, or as acted upon, both or neither.